 In addition to maintaining optimal learning environments, we support the personal development of our residents from Day One.
 In a one-week orientation prior to intern year, we introduce residents to the residency program and clinical sites and the local community.
-Residents also introduce themselves to the entire clinic staff through 10-minute “personal powerpoints” about who they are as people outside of medicine.
-Days later, residents participate in a half-day workshop intended to promote group bonding the program director and chief residents guide residents through discussions about their expectations, fears, and standards of success enter residency.
-We cover topics such as Imposter Syndrome, shame and guilt, maintaining personal identity, and what it means to be “good enough.”
-Participation in this workshop has a lasting effect on resident cohesion throughout the subsequent years.
-In January of intern year, we do a second one-week “re-orientation” during which residents participate in a second resilience workshop, receive obstetrics and procedural training to prepare them for the upcoming semester, and spend time together as a group.
+Residents introduce themselves to the entire clinic staff through 10-minute “personal powerpoints” about who they are as people outside of medicine.
+Days later, new residents participate in a half-day workshop intended to promote group bonding during which the program director and chief residents guide discussions about expectations, fears, and standards of success entering residency.
+We cover topics such as imposter syndrome, shame and guilt, maintaining personal identity, and what it means to be “good enough.”
+Participation in this workshop has a lasting effect on resident cohesion throughout subsequent years.
+In January of intern year, we do a one-week “re-orientation” during which residents participate in a second resilience workshop, receive obstetrics and procedural training to prepare them for the upcoming semester, and spend time together as a group.
 Resident support continues through our formal wellness program, overseen by our behavioralist, faculty wellness champion, and resident director of wellness.

 The primary goal of the program is to build and maintain a culture of wellness, belonging, and authentic engagement in the residency program, and the program acknowledges that wellness is an individually experienced, contextually influenced phenomenon.
 We do not believe that there is a right or single way to achieve it.